rcorrero/rcorrero.github.io/index.md

 # Projects
 _Principle over particulars_

+### Current Project
+I’m currently developing a system to identify human-trafficking using remotely-sensed/geospatial data.
+Some of the code I’m developing may be found [here](https://github.com/rcorrero/slrgd).

 ### Past Projects
 - [poisson](https://github.com/rcorrero/poisson) — A system to identify small fishing vessels in satellite imagery.
 [This map](files/chimbote_map.html) shows the locations of vessels detected near the port of Chimbote, Peru.
 Using a convolutional neural network, the vessels were detected from 393 satellite images taken over a one-year period.
 With this system regulators can identify and prevent illegal, unreported, and unregulated (IUU) fishing.
 Paper forthcoming.